natalieethell/onedrive-explorer-js/README.md

 OneDrive Explorer web app

-This sample illustrates the basic concepts for interacting with the OneDrive API to create a file explorer web app.
+This sample illustrates the basic concepts for interacting with OneDrive via Microsoft Graph API to create a file explorer web app.

 Included in this project: